qsliu2017/gitlab-runner/docs/install/windows.md

 Also, be careful of the difference between `return` and `exit` when using PowerShell functions.
 While `exit 1` will mark a job as failed, `return 1` will **not**.

-### Job marked as success and terminated midway using Kubernetes executor
+### Job marked as success and terminated midway using executor for Kubernetes

 Please see [Job execution](../executors/kubernetes.md#job-execution).